zaguarman/SlayTheClone2025/Assets/Documentation/Readme Game Design Document.txt

 3. Return to Hand (from Discard): An ability or Spell that selects a card (Creature or Spell) from a player's Discard Pile and puts it directly into that player's hand.
 The card is then available to be played again.

 F. Combat, Damage & Targeting
+0.  **Active Engagement for Combat Damage:** Creatures only deal combat damage as a result of performing an Attack action that they have actively queued and which targets an enemy creature or slot.
+There is no inherent "retaliation" damage dealt by a creature merely for being the target of an attack, unless a specific passive ability explicitly grants such a reaction (e.g., "Thorns: OnAttacked, deal 1 damage to the attacker").
 1. Direct Damage: Reducing a target's Health.
 2. Chain/Spread Damage: Damage that hits multiple distinct targets, either sequentially or simultaneously.
 3. Armor: A temporary HP pool on creatures.
 Damage is applied to Armor first, then to Health.
 Armor can be removed by specific effects.
 Recoil damage also hits Armor first.
 4. Life Drain / Siphoning: Dealing damage also heals the source of the damage or its controller.
 This healing is often based on the amount of damage dealt to Health or Armor.
 This is typically a passive ability.
+5. Targeting Nuances:
+    *   **Targeting Types:** Effects and actions in the game utilize two primary forms of targeting:
+        *   **Creature-Targeting:** The effect or action targets a specific creature.
+If the targeted creature moves to a different slot before the action resolves, the action will still affect that same creature in its new location (akin to a "homing" effect).
+            *   **If Targeted Creature Dies:** If a creature targeted by a Creature-Targeting effect is destroyed and moved to the Discard Pile *before* the effect resolves, the effect will **redirect to target the slot** the destroyed creature last occupied.
+                1. The effect resolves on that specific slot.
+                2. Any creature currently in that slot when the effect resolves will be affected by this slot-targeted effect (e.g., take damage if the effect is damaging).
+                3. If the slot is empty when the effect resolves, any damage component of the effect is applied directly to the player who controls that slot.
+Other non-damage effects might be negated or apply to the slot itself if appropriate for the effect's nature and there's no creature.
+        *   **Slot-Targeting:** The effect or action targets a specific battlefield slot.
+If the creature occupying that slot moves before the action resolves, the action will affect whatever creature is currently in the targeted slot at the moment of resolution.
+If the slot is empty, the action may have no effect or may affect the slot itself (e.g., applying a Slot Effect).
+    *   **Damage to Slots & Occupants (General Rule):** When a slot is the target of damage (e.g., through Slot-Targeting or redirection as per the Creature-Targeting death contingency):
+        *   That damage is first applied to any creature currently occupying that slot.
+        *   If the slot is empty at the moment of damage resolution, the damage is dealt to the player controlling that slot.
+        *   If a creature in the slot is destroyed by this damage, any excess damage is also dealt to the player controlling that slot.
-5. Targeting Nuances: Many effects have specific restrictions or patterns for targeting.
+    *   **Targeting Restrictions & Patterns:** Many effects have specific restrictions or patterns for targeting beyond the general type.
 Examples include: only the slot directly in front; any slot except the front one; geometric patterns like 'V' or '+'; random selection among a valid pool of targets; or condition-based targeting, such as only creatures whose actions are Concealed, Depressed creatures, or creatures with high Attack.
+The card text will specify these.

 IV.
 Detailed Mechanics & Specific Systems